Travel Picks: Top 10 private-island escapes

 Song Saa Private Island, Koh Rong Islands, Cambodia

-Australians Rory and Melita Hunter built Song Saa Private Island in Cambodia both to sustain the local community and provide important reef restoration and education programs.
+Australians Rory and Melita Hunter built Song Saa Private Island in Cambodia [here ] both to sustain the local community and provide important reef restoration and education programmes.
 So far, so green.
 If you then imagine rustic bures with minimal luxury, you would be so, so wrong.
 Thatch and stone villas, all with private pools, are scattered over the water and in the jungle.
 And with just 27 on twin private isles, discretion is assured.
 Snorkel on the reef, have a seafood feast under the stars or let expert hands soothe you at Ila Spa Sanctuary.
+3. Underwater adventure

 Amanpulo, Pamalican Island, Philippines

-Finding a secluded patch of pure white sand isn't hard at Amanpulo boutique hotel on private Pamalican Island.
-Of the 40 rooms and 11 villas, 29 are Beach Casitas just steps from the water where reefs harbor jewel-bright coral and flitting fish.
+Finding a secluded patch of pure white sand isn't hard at Amanpulo boutique hotel on private Pamalican Island [here ].
+Of the 40 rooms and 11 villas, 29 are Beach Casitas just steps from the water where reefs harbour jewel-bright coral and flitting fish.
 Inspired?
 The on-site PADI dive centre offers introductory dives, certification courses and trips to nearby dive sites where you can spy stingrays, splash with sea turtles and even find Nemo.
 For those who like to combine water with other liquids, the Kawayan Bar is a pontoon where you can lounge with a cocktail between bouts of duck-diving.
+4. Ultimate escape

 Tikehau Pearl Beach Resort, Tuamotus, French Polynesia